-During FY 2017, the Town achieved substantial completion on the King Street Water Treatment Enhancement & Upgrade project (water infrastructure).
-Minor work continues and completion is anticipated in mid-Fall 2017.
-At the beginning of FY 2018 (May 2017) renovations for 37 & 39 The Circle (Annex and Town Hall) started.
-The estimated cost to complete both buildings is \$1.9 million.
-Funding is through the United States Department of Agriculture - Community Facilities (USDA-CF) program.
+During FY 2018, the Town initiated renovations of 37 The Circle (Administrative Offices) and 39 The Circle (Town Hall).
+The estimated cost to complete both buildings is \$1.9 million and funding is through the United States Department of Agriculture - Community Facilities (USDA-CF) program.